NanYoMy/human_action_recognition/paper/BMVCTemplate-master/README.md

 Typesetting should preferably be done using the PDFLaTeX system (part of all modern LaTeX distributions).
 However, submissions prepared in Microsoft Word or OpenOffice will be accepted – but are discouraged.

-All LaTeX class and support files are supplied in thisgit repository
+All LaTeX class and support files are supplied in this git repository

 Two example template LaTeX files are also provided:
 	Review example PDF : bmvc_review.pdf